 These Egg Bites are made WITHOUT a sous vide machine or molds!
-Instead, I use a mini muffin tin and simply pop them in the oven!
+Instead, they are baked using a mini muffin tin.
+So just fill them up and simply pop them in the oven!
+They are an easy, moist, tender and versatile breakfast that is much cheaper than buying them!

-After many tests, I've discovered the trick to making the BEST egg bites that are super moist, tender, less money than Starbucks AND ready in under 15 minutes!
-They are the perfect breakfast to take on the go OR enjoy for a weekend brunch with friends!
+After many tests, I've discovered the trick to making the BEST egg bites that are super moist, tender AND ready in under 15 minutes!
+It involves using milk or cream, low and slow baking and a muffin tin.

 Let me just say, I have made egg bites MANY times before.